frederic-perez/AmE-dictionary/data/dictionary.md

 __uphill battle__ _idiom_ :two: Something very difficult to do.
 __uphill<sup>1</sup>__ _adj_ :two::hammer: _An uphill task._
 __uphill<sup>2</sup>__ _adv_ _I didn’t have to fight uphill._
-__uphold__ _v_ :eight: (upheld) When you uphold something, you stick up for or support it.
+__uphold__ _v_ :nine: (upheld) When you uphold something, you stick up for or support it.
 Police officers are paid to uphold the law, and crazy Elvis fans uphold their belief that he’s still alive out there somewhere.
 If you reverse the two parts of this word, you get hold up.
 And that’s exactly what upholding is: holding up or supporting an idea or practice.
 __upkeep__ _n_ :three: __1__ Maintenance in proper operation, condition, and repair. __2__ The cost of such maintenance.
 __uplevel__ _idiom_ _slang_ :dart: To make progress or improve in a specific skill or area of one’s life. _I started taking an online course to help uplevel my word-processing skills._
 __uplifting__ _adj_